 The two-page report doesn’t provide many details or hard guidance regarding how financial institutions should navigate digital assets, but regulators said the industry should expect to see the agencies roll out further guidance throughout the next year.

-"Throughout 2022, the agencies plan to provide greater clarity on whether certain activities related to crypto-assets conducted by banking organizations are legally permissible, and expectations for safety and soundness, consumer protection, and compliance with existing laws and regulations," the agencies said.
+"Throughout 2022, the agencies plan to provide greater clarity on whether certain activities related to crypto-assets conducted by banking organizations are legally permissible, and expectations for safety and soundness, consumer protection, and compliance with existing laws and regulations," the OCC, FDIC and Fed said.

 The agencies said they believe the rapid growth of cryptocurrency presents "potential opportunities and risks for banking organizations, their customers, and the overall financial system."